What Is the Best AC Temperature for Sleeping?

 Many people believe they have to commit to higher energy costs to stay cool in the summer.
 They’re partially right — consistently lower AC temperatures can quickly raise your utility bill as your HVAC unit works overtime to keep your home cool from the summer heat.

-Setting your temperature seven to 10 degrees higher than your baseline can help you save around 10% on your energy bill.
+10% on your energy bill.
 While sitting inside such a warm home can still be uncomfortable when it’s already hot outside, you can still set your thermostat slightly higher if you prepare for the season.
 For example, wearing lightweight clothes for the summer can make you feel cooler, preventing you from having to set the AC too low.

 Your ideal temperature may differ from other people’s.
 For example, your friend might prefer to keep their thermostat set at 70, while you might shiver at the thought of keeping your house that cool.
 Once you’ve determined your ideal temperature, consider raising it about four degrees during the day.
 You’ll reduce your energy costs and you can keep yourself cool despite the higher temperature by using the following methods instead.